faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 ### Lessons Learnt

 Note the contrast here.
-In both cases there was a privacy sensitive API.
+In both cases there was a privacy sensitive API\index{API!privacy}.
 However, in the camera case, Apple chose a policy of crashing our app instead of giving a warning, allowing a boilerplate standard explanation dialog, or returning a `false` value to indicate the source type was not available.

-This underlies the point about there being two entities involved, the program and the operating environment (which includes its policies).
+This underlies the point about there being two entities involved, the program and the operating environment\index{operating environment} (which includes its policies).
 Having correct source code does not guarantee crash free running.
 When we see a crash we need to think about the operating environment as much as the code itself.

 ## Application policies

 The application we are writing can also request a crash.
-This is typically done via `assert` calls in our code.
+This is typically done via `assert`\index{assert} calls in our code.
 These calls ask the Operating Environment to terminate our app if the assert has failed.
 The Operating Environment then aborts our app.
 In the crash report we get a

-`Exception Type:  EXC_CRASH (SIGABRT)`
+`Exception Type:  EXC_CRASH (SIGABRT)`\index{signal!SIGABRT}

 to indicate it was the application that requested the crash in the first place.

 ### When should we crash?

-WE can apply similar standards as the Operating Environment for our crash policy.
+We can apply similar standards as the Operating Environment for our crash policy.

-If our code detects a data integrity issue, we could crash to prevent further data corruption.
+If our code detects a data integrity issue\index{crash!data integrity}, we could crash to prevent further data corruption\index{crash!data corruption}.

 ### When should we not crash?